mh-skjelvareid/synaptus/paper/paper.md

 # Statement of need

-`Synaptus` is a Matlab / Octave toolbox for synthetic aperture / array ultrasound imaging.
+`Synaptus` is a Matlab / Octave toolbox for creating focused images from raw ultrasonic data using the concept of synthetic aperture.
 The core algorithms have been written as a small set of functions that can handle many different types of datasets (2D / 3D data, single- or multilayered media, cartesian or cylindrical geometries).
 The code is highly vectorized, taking advantage of optimized libraries for linear algebra in Matlab / Octave.
 In addition, the algorithms operate in the Fourier domain, which in many cases is more computationally efficient that operating in the time-space domain ("delay-and-sum").

 The toolbox includes a number of scripts that test the core algorithms by running them on a set of relevant datasets.
 The datasets represent a valuable resouce in themselves, given that there are very few publicly available NDT ultrasound datasets.
 The datasets can e.g. be used as benchmarks by researchers working on new algorithms.